Noertri/manage-env/README.md

 3. cx-freeze (latest)
 4. make (to automate the convertion of ui files to py files and build executable, use package provided by your distro)

-Create virtual environment, activate it, then change directory to extracted source code folder and run command below to install all requirements.
+Create virtual environment, activate it, then change directory to source code folder and run command below to install all requirements.

 ```bash
 pip3 install -r requirements.txt
 ```

-To convert .ui files to .py files, go to extracted source code folder then run,
+To convert .ui files to .py files, go to source code folder then run,

 ```bash
 make all